Camila Cabello Talks Nerves & ‘Acid Reflux’ After ‘SNL’ Appearance

 For Camila Cabella, this past Saturday night was like no other.

 In fact, the singer-songwriter was called “pure magic” by Oprah Magazine on Instagram.
-This comment was delivered following the singer-songwriter’s first appearance on Saturday Night Live.
+This comment was delivered following Camila’s first appearance on Saturday Night Live.

 For the coveted gig on NBC on October 12, the brunette beauty performed two songs that marked her debut as the musical guest on the iconic show.
-Although she appeared to be extremely confident about the gig when she delivered her tunes, the former Fifth Harmony singer admitted she had been so nervous that she was going to “have acid reflux for five days.”
+Although she appeared to be extremely confident when she delivered her tunes, the former Fifth Harmony singer admitted she had been so nervous that she was going to “have acid reflux for five days.”

 After posting that message on one of many uploads centered around her SNL experience, her fans were right there, cheering Camila’s accomplishment.
 Besides the Oprah Magazine comment meant for the star — which alone garnered nearly 1,400 likes — her overall post received more than 750,000 likes.

-Meanwhile, an abundance of cheer came from more than 2,200 commenters.
-Some fans elected to bestow emoji of all different kinds, including red and black heart faces, red hearts, star-eyed faces, and flames, while others used their words to talk about Camila’s newest role.
+An abundance of cheer also came from more than 2,200 commenters.
+Some fans elected to bestow emoji of all different kinds, including red and black heart faces, red hearts, star-eyed faces, and flames, while others used their words to talk about Camila’s newest performance.
 A number of admirers sent their love in English and Spanish and still other commenters weighed in with positive things to say.

 “YOU KILLED IT BBY ILY,” shouted one impressed follower.